Lake Louise area hiking

 Easier option: Little Beehive

 Crowds: Quiet compared to Lake Agnes.
-The steep switchbacks deter casual visitors - you'll likely share the summit with few others.
-Season: Avoid October to late June - serious avalanche hazard.
-Not recommended without AST-1 training in winter.
+The steep switchbacks deter casual visitors, so the summit is often quieter than Lake Agnes.
+Season: Usually a poor winter or shoulder-season objective because of serious avalanche hazard.
+Verify Parks Canada winter guidance and avalanche.ca before considering winter terrain.
 Steep switchbacks from Lake Agnes to a top-down view of Lake Louise and the Chateau.
 Oldest surviving summit shelter in the Rockies (1916 CPR).
 Subalpine larch in late September.
-Avalanche hazard Oct–June; not recommended without AST-1.
+Avalanche hazard can persist from fall into early summer; treat winter travel as avalanche terrain.
 See Little Beehive for easier alternative.

 Moderate